lhecker/NSLabel/README.md

 [4]: https://developer.apple.com/documentation/appkit/nsview/1526949-baselineoffsetfrombottom?language=objc

 #### Requirements
-ObjC 2.0 and Automatic Reference Counting (ARC) are mandatory.

-This project has only been tested with Xcode 6.
-It's unknown if this works with older versions.
+* macOS 10.7 or newer
+* Xcode 6 or newer

 #### Dependencies

 There are no dependencies other than the AppKit framework.

 #### Usage

 Simply include NSLabel.h/.m in your project and use it like the [UILabel][1] class.
 **BUT** remember that not all features are supported.
 See the Header file for more information about which properties currently are.

 #### License

 This project is licensed under the MIT license.
 See the LICENSE file for more information.